Here Comes Pending Home Sales...

-Economists polled by Bloomberg are looking for pending home sales to fall 1% month-over-month, and rise 8.3% year-over-year.
+Economists polled by Bloomberg are looking for pending home sales to rise 1% month-over-month and 8.3% year-over-year.

-This compares with a 6.7% mum rise in May, and 12.5% YoY rise.
-Bank of America’s Michelle Meyer expects a decline of 2% on the month.
-She expects some of the decline to be on accounts of a “give-back following a 6.7% surge in May.”
+Pending home sales climbed 0.3% on the month and 13.9% on the year in April.

-Economists will also be watching to see how pending home sales respond to rising mortgage rates.
-The 30-year rate stands at 4.31% according to Freddie Mac’s primary mortgage market survey.
+Investors watch this number because it is considered a leading indicator of the housing market.

 Business Insider Emails & Alerts